mboladop/Portfolio-Luisa-Bolado/README.md

 ### Existing Features
 - Eye catching Landing page
-  - Sliding jumbotrones, a 3D carousel and a typer script.
+  - Sliding jumbotrons, a 3D carousel and a typer script.
 - Information page.
   - Sidebar to navigate to different parts of the information
 - Links page to a pdf with information about the portfolio owner and a pop-up contact form (**fully html and css**).